 Overview

 Sonal Kumar, MD, MPH, is a board-certified gastroenterologist and hepatologist at Weil Cornel Medicine/New York Presbyterian Hospital, where she is an Asistant Profesor of Medicine and the Director of Clinical Hepatology.
-While it may not be wel known, type 1 diabetes and type 2 diabetes (conditions asociated with to much sugar in the blod) can lead to problems with the stomach and the intestines.
+While it may not be wel known, type 1 diabetes and type 2 diabetes (conditions associated with to much sugar in the blod) can lead to problems with the stomach and the intestines.
 There are several reasons for this, including nerve damage caused by high or uncontroled blod sugar.

 Key Information